 Notes on the providers

-giffgaff: Can switch, take a break or upgrade tariff.
-Earn cash or credit “payback points” for recommending new members or answering questions in the community forums.
+giffgaff: You can switch, upgrade or take a break from your tariff at any time.
+There are also cash or credit “payback points” for recommending new members or answering questions in the community forums.

-Lebara: Call minutes are split between international and UK, with the ratio and countries depending on the package.
+Lebara: This network is popular with international residents thanks to its international call options.
+Call minutes are split between international and UK, with the ratio and countries depending on the package.

 PAYG UK SIM cards

 Option number two is buying a plain-old PAYG (Pay-As-You-Go) SIM.
 These have changed a lot over the years and often come with minimum top-up fees and add-ons.
 To be cost-effective, it’s better to opt for a bundle—but most bundles are for 30 days.
 You’ll see some of the names above popping up in the PAYG market too—the lines between PAYG and contract-free but contract-like are increasingly blurred.
 Read more about PAYG UK SIM cards.

 Whatever option you go for, you’ll want to make your data allowance go as far as possible.
 A few tips will keep your mobile data usage in check: